Sohrab789/Heat_Controller/README.md

-# 🔥 Smart Heating Controller using Reinforcement Learning

-## 🚀 Overview

-Traditional heating systems are typically controlled by simple thermostats, maintaining constant temperatures regardless of occupancy or time of day.
-This leads to **energy inefficiency** and **higher heating costs**.

-This project aims to develop a **smart heating controller** using **Reinforcement Learning (RL)** with [Ray RLlib](https://ray.readthedocs.io/en/latest/index.html).
-By training an RL agent in a virtual environment, we enable the system to **adaptively learn** when to heat or conserve energy based on real-time conditions.
-The ultimate goal is to deploy this agent onto a **mini-computer** (like a Raspberry Pi) for real-world smart heating control.

----
+# Training a heating controller with reinforcement learning

-## 🧰 Features
+## Motivation

-- 🧠 **RL-Based Heating Agent** trained using Ray RLlib
-- 🌡️ **Custom OpenAI Gym Environment** simulating temperature dynamics
-- 🖥️ **Simulator Interface** to visualize and test agent behavior
-- 💾 **Checkpointing** and training configuration
-- 🔬 **Baseline Comparisons** for performance benchmarking

----
+In many houses (or apartments), heating systems are temperature controlled (for example by room thermostats) but not time controlled.
+This is inefficient and inconvenient, because it does not allow to lower the room temperature for saving energy at night or when nobody is in a room for long time, and at the same time provide comfortable temperatures when people use a room.

+In this repository, we develop a heating controller with reinforcement learning, using [Ray / rllib](https://ray.readthedocs.io/en/latest/index.html) as reinforcement learning framework.
+We implement an OpenAI gym environment in which a controller can be trained virtually.
+Besides, we implement a simple simulator that allows to visualize the behaviour of the agent.
+Our goal is, later, to bring the trained controller to a mini computer and use it for controlling the heating system in an apartment.

-## 📦 Usage Guide
+## Usage
  1. Check out this repository
  2. Set up `anaconda` environment by running